uw-ssec/tutorials/AI_Postdoc_Workshop/README.md

 end of the tutorial, attendees will create an AI-powered question and answering application that they can use to advance their research.

-Following is an example of the output of a simple use case from the tutorial:

 ### Tutorial Outline (1 hour 40 minutes total)